 Expanded Roswell Park Breast Cancer Navigation Program Will Benefit Women Across Region

 BUFFALO, N.Y. — Patient navigators serve as personal health care guides, maintaining one-on-one relationships with patients and their families.
-Roswell Park Cancer Institute has expanded its breast cancer navigation program due, in part, to a new contract from Gov. Andrew Cuomo’s Breast Cancer Patient Navigation Project.
+Roswell Park Comprehensive Cancer Center has expanded its breast cancer navigation program due, in part, to a new contract from Gov. Andrew Cuomo’s Breast Cancer Patient Navigation Project.

 Roswell Park received the funding to expand services to enable women from underserved communities, regardless of their insurance status, to navigate the healthcare system and complete breast cancer screening through mammograms or other recommended breast imaging technologies.
 The National Accreditation Program for Breast Centers (NAPBC) Patient Navigation Project is one of a number of programs that are part of New York State Governor Cuomo’s statewide initiative to increase breast cancer screening by 10% over the next five years.

 “New York State is taking the most aggressive actions in the nation to improve access to breast cancer screening, helping women get the care they need and deserve.
 Through the ‘Get Screened, No Excuses’ campaign, Governor Cuomo has prioritized the expansion of outreach efforts across the State.
 Thanks to state-supported initiatives like Roswell Park’s Navigation Program, patient navigators are available to help underserved women access and navigate the healthcare system to obtain breast cancer screenings.
 Early detection reduces the risk of dying from breast cancer, and I encourage all New York women to talk to their health care provider about getting screened,” says New York State Department of Health Commissioner Dr. Howard Zucker.